duckbill/tpch-tools/README.md

-# greenplum_tpc-h
+# tpc-h tools
-a test aboout greenplum tpc-h
+a tools aboout tpc-h
+you can use it do the test about greenplum and postgresql